23 of the Best Bakeries in Berlin

 Freshly baked brötchen, decadent tarts, flaky sourdough, irresistible pastries, fine flatbread, crispy gluten-free slices, and of course the famed jelly-filled donut: the Berliner.
 You’ll find all this and more when visiting Berlin’s incomparable bakeries.

-P.S.
-If I’m missing your favorite bakery please send me an email or comment below, and I’ll be sure to visit when I can.
+If I’m missing your favorite bakery let me know and I’ll be sure to visit when I can.

 SPRO